Skip to content

 Eliminate Taxable Maximum on Earnings

-Of the options presented, the one that would increase revenues the most would be to eliminate the “taxable maximum.”
-In 2022, the maximum taxable earnings was $147,000 (and has risen to $160,200 for 2023); eliminating the cap would help close the funding gap by 0.88 percent of GDP.
+Of the options presented, the one that would increase revenues the most would be to eliminate the “taxable maximum,” often referred to as the payroll tax cap.
+In 2024, the maximum taxable earnings is $168,600.
+This option would eliminate the taxable maximum in years 2025 and later and apply the full payroll tax rate to all earnings.
+The increased revenues from that option would be partially offset by increased benefits for affected workers.
 When payroll taxes for Social Security were first collected in 1937, 92 percent of earnings from jobs covered by the program were below the maximum taxable amount.
-By 2020, that number had decreased to 83 percent of earnings.
+By 2022, that number had decreased to 83 percent of earnings.
+Eliminating the cap would help close the funding gap by 0.64 percent of GDP, or 53 percent of Social Security’s funding gap.

 Increase the Payroll Tax

 A commonly raised solution is to increase the payroll tax rate for Social Security.
-Raising the payroll tax 1 percentage point from 12.4 percent to 13.4 percent would also help the solvency gap and bring in $1.0 trillion over 10 years, or 0.36 percent of GDP.
+Raising the payroll tax 1 percentage point from 12.4 percent to 13.4 percent gradually from 2026 to 2035 would also help the solvency gap and bring in around $750 billion over those 10 years.
+In terms of the long-run actuarial deficit, raising the payroll tax rate would eliminate 0.31 percent of GDP, or 26 percent of the program’s funding gap.
 Both employees and employers would bear half of the tax increase.
+In order to close the entire 75-year shortfall, the payroll tax rate would have to increase to 16.0 percent in 2025 and later.

 Subject Cafeteria Plans to the Payroll Tax

 Cafeteria plans allow workers to accept fringe benefits on a pre-tax basis.
-Some common uses are to help pay for supplemental health insurance coverage, the employee’s share of their premiums, medical expenses through Flexible Savings Accounts and Health Savings Accounts, and dependent care costs like daycare.
-Cafeteria plans reduce an employee’s taxable income under both the income tax and payroll tax, but if they were subject to the payroll tax, an estimated $470 billion could be raised over a decade and eliminate 0.13 percent of GDP from the funding gap.
+Some common uses are to help pay for supplemental health insurance coverage, the employee’s share of their premiums, medical expenses through Flexible Spending Accounts and Health Savings Accounts, and dependent care costs like daycare.
+Cafeteria plans reduce an employee’s taxable income under both the income tax and payroll tax, but if they were subject to the payroll tax, an estimated $529 billion could be raised over a decade and eliminate 0.12 percent of GDP from the funding gap.

 Cover Newly-Hired State and Local Government Employees